The best approximation pair problem relative to two subsets in a normed space: Preliminaries

 where $\|(x,y)\|:=\sqrt{\|x\|^2+\|y\|^2}$ for all $(x,y)\in X^2$.

 If a sequence $(x_k)_{k\in \N}$ converges weakly to $x\in X$, then we write $x=(w)\lim_{k\to\infty}x_k$.
+If $X$ is a dual of a Banach space $Y$ and $(x_k)_{k\in \N}$ converges to $x\in X$ in the weak-star topology, then we write $x=(w^*)\lim_{k\to\infty}x_k$.
 We say that $A$ is weakly sequentially closed if for every $x\in X$ and $(x_k)_{k\in \N}$ in $A$, the condition $x=(w)\lim_{k\to\infty}x_k$ implies that $x\in A$.
 Note that if $A$ is weakly closed, then it is weakly sequentially closed (since in general, if a subset is closed with respect to some topology, then it is sequentially closed with respect to that topology), but the converse is not necessarily true even in Hilbert spaces \cite[Example 3.33, p.
 60]{BauschkeCombettes2017book}.
 We say that $A$ is weakly sequentially compact if every sequence in $A$ has a subsequence which converges weakly to some $z\in A$ (this is a standard notion but occasionally, as in \cite[Definition II.3.25, pp. 67--68]{DunfordSchwartz1958book}, one requires less and gets less, namely that the limit $z$ exists in $X$ and not necessarily in $A$).
+We say that $A$ is locally compact if for every $z\in A$ there is a (non-degenerate) closed ball $D$ centered at $z$ such that $D\cap A$ is compact.
+We say that $A$ is boundedly compact if $D\cap A$ is compact for every closed ball $D$.